dhellmann/pymotw-3/source/tempfile/index.rst

 =============

 For temporary files containing relatively small amounts of data, it is likely to be more efficient to use a ``SpooledTemporaryFile`` because it holds the file contents in memory using a ``io.BytesIO`` or ``io.StringIO`` buffer until they reach a threshold size.
-When the data passes the threshold, it is written to disk and the buffer is replaced with a normal ``TemporaryFile()``.
+When the amount of data passes the threshold, it is "rolled over" and written to disk, and then the buffer is replaced with a normal ``TemporaryFile()``.

 .. literalinclude:: tempfile_SpooledTemporaryFile.py
    :caption:
    :start-after: #end_pymotw_header

-This example uses private attributes of the ``SpooledTemporaryFile`` to determine when the "rollover" to disk has happened.
+This example uses private attributes of the ``SpooledTemporaryFile`` to determine when the rollover to disk has happened.
 It is not normally necessary to check this status except when tuning the buffer size.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'tempfile_SpooledTemporaryFile.py'))